5g-ucl-idrbt/lxd-lxc-intro/README.md

 lxc launch images:alpine/3.11 web3
 To see which server on the cluster these containers ended up on, run lxc list and look for the location value.
 There should be one container per node.

+## FIRST CLUSTER:
+lxd init
+Would you like to use LXD clustering? (yes/no) [default=no]: yes What IP address or DNS name should be used to reach this server? [default=192.168.150.120]:
+Are you joining an existing cluster? (yes/no) [default=no]:
+What member name should be used to identify this server in the cluster? [default=idrbt]: lxd1 Do you want to configure a new local storage pool? (yes/no) [default=yes]: no Do you want to configure a new remote storage pool? (yes/no) [default=no]:
+Would you like to connect to a MAAS server? (yes/no) [default=no]:
+Would you like to configure LXD to use an existing bridge or host interface? (yes/no) [default=no]:
+Would you like to create a new Fan overlay network? (yes/no) [default=yes]:
+What subnet should be used as the Fan underlay? [default=auto]:
+Would you like stale cached images to be updated automatically? (yes/no) [default=yes]:
+Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]:

+## SECOND CLUSTER

 # For vnc
 https://www.reddit.com/r/Proxmox/comments/l5cqf1/yes_it_is_possible_to_have_a_gui_in_an_lxc/